jjen6894/CV/README.md

 <h1> Jack Northall </h1>

-I'm looking for a Full Stack Junior Developer role, where I can keep furthering my knowledge of this industry.
+I'm looking for a Full Stack Junior Developer role, where I can keep furthering my knowledge.
 I have always had a passion for problem solving and understanding mechanics behind machines, this stemmed from my early introduction into gaming and therefore the computers mind.

 <h1> Skills </h1>